Simon Rogan

 Frozen Tunworth cheese,

-Malt crumb, quince and lemon thyme
+Malt crumb, jostaberry, lemon thyme

 Tart, mint stones